1974-1977 Living in Plymouth, MI

 Minn

 In 1974 John and I signed up to play in the Hartford’s golf league.
 The nine-hole matches were on Fridays at Minnechaug Golf Course in Glastonbury.
 I have always been better at team sports than individual ones, and it proved true again.
 Of course, John always played against the opponent’s better player.
 Still, we played seven or eight matches, and I tied won and won the rest.
 We were in first place in the league with only one or two matches remaining when I broke my kneecap.
-Our proudest achievement was defeating Norm and his partner, whose name escapes me.
+Our proudest achievement was defeating Norm and his partner, whose name was, I think, Bill Something.
+He probably worked in HR with Norm.

 I remember one match pretty clearly.
 We were playing against two guys whom we did not know at all.
 I think that I had to give up six strokes, and John had to give up seven in only nine holes.
 John’s opponent had a new set of really nice-looking clubs.
 My opponent was from India, or at least his parents were.
-When I recounted this story I usually called him “The Perfect Master”.
+When I told this story to friends I usually called him “The Perfect Master”.
 We were afraid of a setup.
 Because of the handicap differentials, if they played at all well, we would have no chance.

 On the first tee John’s opponent exhibited a monstrous slice, but the ball stayed in play.
 My opponent then hit the shortest drive I have ever seen.
 He did not whiff, but the impact was much less than Lou Aiello’s swinging bunt (described here).
-The ball rolled less than a foot!
-It was still in the tee box.
+The ball stayed in the tee box less than a foot in front of his left shoe.

 Minn8